Discover agile release planning best practices to align teams, manage dependencies, and reliably deliver value.

 A Few Common Questions About Agile Release Planning

 As teams start folding release planning into their rhythm, a few questions almost always surface.
-Let’s cover a few practical queries about timing, roles, and where this fits in the grand scheme.
+Getting these sorted out early can mean the difference between a smooth, confident start and a bumpy, confusing one.
+Let's dig into some of the most practical questions about timing, roles, and where this all fits in the grand scheme of things.

 How Often Should We Be Doing This?

-For most teams, especially within broader frameworks like SAFe, the sweet spot for release planning (PI Planning) is every 8–12 weeks.
-This cadence is long enough to deliver meaningful value but short enough to pivot based on what you learn.
-For smaller teams, planning quarterly is a fantastic starting point.
-The key is consistency.
+For most teams, especially those working within a larger framework like SAFe®, the sweet spot for release planning (what they call Program Increment or PI Planning) is every 8-12 weeks.
+This cadence is long enough to deliver a meaningful batch of value but short enough to pivot based on what you learn from customers and the market.

 Remember, the release planning session is the starting line, not the finish.
 The plan you create is just the beginning of an ongoing conversation about value, not a contract set in stone.